tonstack/lite-client/README.md

 An attempt to rewrite [lite-client](https://github.com/ton-blockchain/ton/tree/master/lite-client) for TON Blockchain in Rust using [ton-labs-adnl library](https://github.com/tonlabs/ton-labs-adnl).

+## Roadmap
+- [ ] Implement own ADNL library instead of using Everscale
+- [ ] Write documentation for ADNL protocol
+- [ ] Implement all functions of the original lite-client

 ## Installation
 ```bash
 # workdir = cloned repo folder